PEAK HEIGHT VELOCITY

 - Adolescent – from the onset of puberty to end of pubertal growth (approximately 18 years).

-Peak height velocity (PHV) is simply the period of time in which a child experiences their fastest upward growth in their stature – i.e. the time when they grow the fastest during their adolescent growth spurt (1).
+PHV is simply the period of time in which a child experiences the fastest upward growth in their stature – i.e. the time when they grow the fastest during their adolescent growth spurt (1).
 A common misconception is that humans experience their fastest vertical growth during the adolescent growth spurt, this, however, is incorrect.
 The fastest increase in stature is actually observed during the first year of life, after birth (Figure 1).
 During this period (0-1 year), the average male grows approximately 26cm per year, whilst the average female grows approximately 25cm, respectively (2).

-Regardless of the growth rates during the first year of life, the adolescent growth spurt (adolescent peak height velocity) is the most important for the exercise professional.
-Note that figure 1 also displays the onset of the adolescent growth spurt in both males and females – represented by the sudden rise in growth velocity.
+Regardless of the growth rates during the first year of life, the adolescent growth spurt (adolescent PHV) is the most important for the exercise professional.
+Note that Figure 1 also displays the onset of the adolescent growth spurt in both males and females – represented by the sudden rise in growth velocity.

-The onset of the adolescent growth spurt coincides with the onset of puberty and occurs two years earlier in girls (approximately 11 years of age) than in boys (approximately 13 years of age) (5).
-According to the latest statistics from the Centre of Disease Control, and based on the 50th percentile of youths, the onset of PHV occurs earlier in females (approximately 11 years of age) than in males (approximately 13 years of age) (3).
+According to the latest statistics from the Centre for Disease Control, and based on the 50th percentile of youths, both the onset of the adolescent growth spurt (which coincides with the onset of puberty), and the onset of PHV occurs earlier in females (approximately 11 years of age) than in males (approximately 13 years of age) (3,5).
 Although males typically experience a later onset of PHV, the magnitude of this growth spurt is often greater than that of females (6).
 This simply implies that males will grow more during the adolescent growth spurt than females.

 What causes the PHV?